leaflabs/leaflabs-docs/source/maple-ide-install.rst

 Brltty provides braille access to the console.
 It has been reported to cause conflicts with Maple.

+For some non-Debian distributions, you may additionally need to install `libusb`.
+Specifically, for 64-bit ArchLinux you need `lib32-libusb` and `lib32-libusb-compat`.

 Next, run the script :file:`install-udev-rules.sh` in the extracted IDE directory.
 It will ask for root permissions (you will be prompted with something along the lines of ``[sudo] password for